hp-net/homebridge-nibe/README.md

             <td>platform</td>
             <td>Yes</td>
             <td>Nibe</td>
             <td>'Nibe' is only correct value.
-Otherwise configuration will not match plugin.</td>
+If value will be different configuration will not match plugin.</td>
         </tr>
         <tr>
             <td>identifier</td>